What are dental emergencies?

 Dental emergencies don’t always cause pain, even though toothaches and pain are common indicators that you need attention.
 In some cases, dental emergencies don’t cause any pain, but you can identify other symptoms, such as a loose tooth, pus formation, metallic taste in the mouth, etc. These are all signs that you may have dental problems necessitating immediate attention.

 What is throbbing tooth pain?

 A throbbing tooth pain indicates that you may have a damaged tooth due to cavities or decay.
 It can also indicate an infection in the tooth or the surrounding gum tissues or inflammation in the tooth.

 Consult an emergency walk-in dentist near me today.

 URBN Dental is one of the most reliable dental clinics, with an emergency walk-in dentist near me in Houston.
 The dental clinic is open on Saturdays, and we accept last-minute walk-in appointments for dental emergencies.
-We also provide urgent dental care in Houston, and our emergency dentists specialize in the latest dental treatments and techniques.
-With offices in Uptown Houston and Midtown Houston, our dental clinic is accessible to patients around The Galleria, River Oaks, Highland Village, Downtown Houston, and other neighboring regions.
+We also provide 24 Hour Urgent Care Dentist Near Me, and our emergency dentists specialize in the latest dental treatments and techniques.
+A broken tooth that requires emergency dentist care near me can be a serious problem.
+If you are in need of immediate dental care, follow these steps to locate an emergency dentist so you can get back to feeling better as soon as possible.
+When you need to find an urgent care dentists near me, there are so many things that come into play when choosing the right one.
+Our dental clinic is accessible to patients around The Galleria, River Oaks, Highland Village, Downtown Houston, and other neighboring regions with offices in Uptown Houston and Midtown Houston.
 For more information, please schedule an appointment with our emergency walk-in dentist in Houston today.